rhomobile/rhomobile-docs/docs/en/edge/guide/newORM_ruby.md

 <a name="fixed_schema"></a>
 ### Fixed Schema
-With a fixed schema model, each model has a separate database table and each attribute exists as a column in the table.
-In this sense, fixed schema models are similar to traditional relational tables.
+In a fixed schema model, each model has a separate database table and attributes form the columns of that table.
+In this sense, the fixed schema model is similar to a traditional relational database.

-#### Fixed Schema Advantages
+#### Advantages
-* Smaller database size, indexes can be specified only on specific attributes.
+* Smaller database size; indexes can be assigned to specific attributes
-* Sync process may perform faster because whole objects are inserted at a time.
+* Sync process may be faster because whole objects are inserted at once

-#### Fixed Schema Disadvantages
+#### Disadvantages
-* Schema changes must be handled with data migrations.
+* Schema changes require data migration
-* Database performance may be slow unless you specify proper indexes.
+* Database performance may be slow without careful index specificity

 #### Using Fixed Schema Models
-Using a fixed schema model involves an additional step to using a property bag model.
+Using a fixed schema model involves one more step than the Property Bag model.

-First, generate the model using the `rhodes` command:
+&#49;. **Generate the model using the 'rhodes' command**:

     :::term
     $ rhodes model product name,brand,price,quantity,sku

-Next, change the include statement in `product.rb` to `include Rhom::FixedSchema` and add the attributes:
+&#50;. **Change the include statement in `product.rb` to**:

+    :::ruby
+    include Rhom::FixedSchema

+&#51;. **Add the attributes**:

     :::ruby
     class Product